LoginRadius/docs/content/Get started Node js/index.md

 ## Retrieve User Data using Access Token

 Once the authentication is done using Auth Page, the return_url will access the Node.js backend API with query parameter (access token).
-You can use this token to fetch the user profile:
+You can use this token to fetch the user profile.

-For example: To get the user profile, add the following API snippet to `server.js`
+For example: To get the user profile, add the following API snippet to `server.js`:

 ```
 router.get('/userProfile', function(req, res) {